carpentries-incubator/julia-novice/_episodes/02-REPL.md

 {: .output}

 That works as expected.
-It is also possible to create a variable by binding a name to a value via the assignment operator `=`, which makes it easier to refer to them later on.
+It is also possible to bind a name to a value via the assignment operator `=`, which makes it easier to refer to the value later on.
 These names are called _variables_.

 ~~~